-10.4 Quality

-10.4.1 Introduction
+9.4 Quality 9.4.1 Introduction

-• Similar statements by other e.g. Deming (before becoming a quality guru he was one of the best known survey specialists).
+- "Every industrial process should not only produce products of good quality, but also information on the process itself, which enables one to improve it even further" (George Box, famous statistician and quality specialist) - Similar statements by other e.g. Deming (before becoming a quality guru he was one of the best known survey specialists).
 Other names are Ichikawa, Tageuchi

-10.4.2 TQM - TSE
+9.4.2 TQM - TSE